 - 1/2 cup granulated sugar

-- Add all of the ingredients to a food processor and pulse just enough to finely dice the cranberries.
+- Add the cranberries, orange juice, orange zest, and sugar to a food processor and pulse just enough to finely dice the cranberries.
 Be careful not to over pulse.

 - Store in an airtight container and refrigerate for an hour before serving for best flavors.